ninewise/dissertation/introduction.md

 In evolutionary biology, the term "Animal Kingdom", or rather "Kingdom Animalia", is a classification; a grouping of organisms.
 It is not the only kingdom, but perhaps it is, for us humans, the most important one, since we are part of it.
-Fortunatly, despite calling it a kingdom, there's no king we all are fealthy to.
+Fortunately, despite calling it a kingdom, there's no king we all are fealty to.
 The other kingdoms are usually the plants (Plantae), Fungi, Chromista, Protozoa, Archaea and Bacteria.
 Why usually?
-Well, life being life, the borders between these classifications are a rather grey area and they have been reassigned often.
+Well, life being life, the borders between these classifications are a rather gray area and they have been reassigned often.
 In fact, the study of naming and classifying groups of organisms is a whole branch of biology, called taxonomy.
-Other than discussing about the number of kingdoms, they also subdivide kingdoms in phyla, those in classes, those in orders, and so forth.
+Other than discussing about the number of kingdoms, taxonomists also subdivide kingdoms in phyla, those in classes, those in orders, and so forth.
 Each group of organisms is called a taxon and may contain any number of other taxa. kingdom, phyla and class are called taxonomic ranks.
 In this work, we will be using a taxonomy with 29 named taxonomic ranks (though at the start of my PhD, it had only 27), but in between those are many unnamed ranks.

 Each taxon is directly contained by only a single other taxon, called its parent.
 All taxa together are thus structured in a tree, sometimes